pingxiang-chen/bpf-f2fs-zonetrace/README.md

         ssh -p 8080 femu@localhost
     ```

-   > ⚠️ All quickstart guide below assumes that you are in the FEMU environment with our pre-built debian 12 image.
+   > ⚠️ All quickstart guide below assumes that you are in the FEMU environment with our pre-built Debian 12 image.
 If you use your own VM image, you need to install the dependencies and build the tools on your own.
 See [How to Build](#how-to-build) for more details.

 3. Clone the repo in FEMU